-Offsite data backup is the process of using a remote – often cloud based – storage system to ensure that you never lose your information.
+Offsite data backup is the process of using a remote – often cloud-based – storage system to ensure that you never lose your information.
 There can be many reasons why your business would be at risk from data loss.
-You could suffer a power failure, natural disaster, office flood or even file loss due to human error.
+You could suffer a power failure, natural disaster, office flood, or even file loss due to human error.
 Having your data backed up offsite, however, will ensure you’re always one step ahead.

 Why should I consider offsite data backup?

 Almost every business using computers could be under threat of data loss.
-From office fires to burglary, flood or even natural disaster, if you don’t store backup data offsite, you are at risk of losing vital information.
+From office fires to burglary, flood or even natural disasters, if you don’t store backup data offsite, you are at risk of losing vital information.
 Without this data, your business could grind to a halt, with downtime potentially resulting in lost revenue, fines, customer dissatisfaction and reputational damage.

 There are a number of reasons why you should consider offsite data backup:

 - Protect against the loss of data following a security breach – Offsite data backup will allow you to keep your information safe and sound following a security breach, restore it and helping to ensure that you don’t have to pay following a ransomware attack.

 - Enjoy unlimited storage space – Most offsite cloud storage solutions will give you unlimited space to store your data, or a plan that will allow you to increase the space as your business grows.